matthewcordaro/Matthew-Cordaro-com/pages/posts/AWS-Setting-Up-Amplify-Build-Notifications-OUTDATED.md

 ---
-title: "AWS: Setting up Amplify Deployment Notifications via SNS"
+title: "AWS: Setting up Amplify Deployment Notifications via SNS (OUTDATED)"
 date: 2025/3/10
 description: How to Set Up Email Notifications for AWS Amplify Deployments Using Amazon SNS
 tag: AWS, Amplify, SNS
 author: Matthew Cordaro
 ---

-# AWS: Setting up Amplify Deployment Notifications via SNS
+# AWS: Setting up Amplify Deployment Notifications via SNS (OUTDATED)

+## THIS IS NOW OUTDATED AS THIS USES OUTDATED AMPLIFY v1 AND AWS-CLI v2

+**DO NOT USE THESE DIRECTIONS!
+MOVE TO V2 & V3 respectively for custom hooks!**

 _How to Set Up Email Notifications for AWS Amplify Deployments Using Amazon SNS_

-AWS Amplify simplifies the process of building, deploying, and hosting web applications.
+**AWS Amplify** simplifies the process of building, deploying, and hosting web applications.
 But wouldn’t it be great if you could get real-time email notifications for successful or failed deployments?
-In this guide, we’ll show you how to integrate Amazon Simple Notification Service (SNS) with Amplify to receive email alerts—while keeping sensitive data, like your SNS topic ARN, secure by using environment variables.
+In this guide, I’ll show you how to integrate **Amazon Simple Notification Service (SNS)** with **Amplify** to receive email alerts—while keeping sensitive data secure by using environment variables.

+_Note: This guide assumes you have `aws-sdk` installed._

 ## Create an SNS Topic

 Start by creating an Amazon SNS topic that will send deployment notifications.

-1. Go to the Amazon SNS Console
+1. Go to the _Amazon SNS_ Console
-2. Click Create topic and choose _Standard_ as the type
+2. Click _Create topic_ and choose _Standard_ as the type
 3. Give your topic a _Name_, like `AmplifyDeploymentNotifications`
 4. Click _Create topic_
 5. Note the _ARN_, you will need it for later.